 Asynchronous online events are a digital death trap, and it is also impossible to measure return on investment

-Over four days, 18 specialists deliver their lecture for an hour each, armed with slide decks with no time left for discussion or questions from the floor.
-After four days, the attendees departed for home and within a short period sat for the examination.
+Over three days, 18 specialists deliver their lecture for an hour each, armed with slide decks with no time left for discussion or questions from the floor.
+After three days, the attendees departed for home and within a short period sat for the examination.

 Owing to the pandemic, our challenge was to conduct this in-person event online.
 How did we manage it and how did we achieve a 100% preference from attendees for future events to be conducted online?